kubiyabot/helm-charts/CONTRIBUTING.md

 By contributing to this repository, you agree that your contributions will be licensed under its Apache 2.0 License.

 Thank you for contributing to Kubiya Helm Charts!

+## License

+By contributing, you agree that your contributions will be licensed under the same license as the project.